Aarzoo75/Add-to-Cart-Button/README.md

 # Add to Cart Button

-This is a sample code to create an "Add to cart" button using HTML, CSS and JavaScript.
+This is a sample code to create an "Add to cart" button using HTML, CSS and JavaScript

 In the HTML code, the button is created using a `<button>` element, and a `<div>` element is used to create the cart icon.
 The icon is created using several nested `<div>` elements.
 There are several other `<div>` elements used for different purposes like "notification success" and "notification cancel".